Blinded by the Light (2019 film): Plot

-At school, Eliza chastises Javed for abandoning his family on his sister's wedding day, and then for using his family as an excuse for no longer seeing her.
+At college, Eliza chastises Javed for abandoning his family on his cousin's wedding day, and then for using his family as an excuse for no longer seeing her.
 In class, Ms Clay tells Javed that his Springsteen essay won him attendance to a lecture at Monmouth College in New Jersey, near where Springsteen grew up.
-Javed initially declines, knowing his father will not allow him to go, but later changes his mind when he sees racist graffiti on their home.
+Javed initially declines, knowing his father will not allow him to go, but later changes his mind when he sees more racist graffiti.
 Malik says America is a bad place and tells Javed that if he leaves, he will not be allowed to return.

 Javed and Roops enjoy an inspiring trip to the States.
-Back home, with Javed staying with Roops, Noor tells Malik to reconcile with Javed and reminds him that he left his own family and country at a young age and that she and Malik will ultimately lose Javed should Malik refuse.
-When Javed is asked to read his essay at a school event, Eliza recruits Javed's family to show up in support.
-Instead of reading his original essay, Javed talks about being "Blinded by the Light" of Springsteen and his own dreams and being willing to abandon his friends and family along the way.
-He recognizes his father's struggles and the way his community has shaped him, saying he must "build a bridge to my dreams, but not a wall between my family and me.”
+Back home, with Javed staying with Roops, Noor tells Malik to reconcile with Javed and reminds him that he left his own family and country at a young age and that they will ultimately lose Javed should Malik refuse.
+When Javed is asked to read his essay the 1988 college prize-giving event, Eliza persuades Javed's family to attend.
+Instead of reading his original essay, Javed talks about being "blinded by the light" of Springsteen and his own dreams and being willing to abandon his friends and family along the way.
+He recognises his father's struggles and the way his community has shaped him, saying he must "build a bridge to my ambitions, but not a wall between my family and me".
 Everyone is moved.
 Javed reconciles with Eliza and thanks her for inviting his family.
 Malik reconciles with Javed and tells him that he has read Springsteen's lyrics and admires the themes of working hard and respecting one's family.
 Before going to Manchester, Javed sells his Springsteen memorabilia to reclaim his mother's jewellery.
-As Javed leaves for university, he and Malik listen to Springsteen together.
+As Javed leaves for university, he and Malik listen to the Boss together.